T3Marius/CS2ScreenMenuAPI/README.md

             Menu subMenu = new (player, this)
             {
                 IsSubMenu = true,
-                PrevMenu = TestMenu // when you hit 7.
+                PrevMenu = TestMenu(player) // when you hit 7.
 Back it will send you to the TestMenu };

             subMenu.AddItem("SubOption 1", (p, o) =>